deltatraced/delta-trace/lan/posts/2025/002 Atomic contexts and respect.md

 Using sequential reduction, I can follow a process that leads from my project feature all the way down to the filing of the issue and pull request made.
 Because I work in a stack-like fashion and I just return to the spawning context once I'm done with the current, it is very anchoring of where I currently am with a project, and so it is easy to suspend and resume any step.
 This makes it possible to follow a process where I do not only accomplish my objectives, but also improve the open source ecosystem.

-We can visualize this as follows:
+We can illustrate this as follows:

 1. Work on feature for my project, encounter an issue.
 Spawn an issue context.
 2. In the issue, we learn about a limitation in one of the open source tools I am using, so we spawn a context to reproduce and report it.